CryptoServices/cryptoservices.github.io/_posts/2015-09-10-factoring-rsa-keys-with-tls-perfect-forward-secrecy.markdown

 A second round trip is then done where the client encrypts a key with the server's public key and they later use it to compute the TLS shared key.
 We won't cover them.

 Another kind of handshake can be performed if both the client and the server accepts ephemeral key exchange algorithms (Diffie-Hellman or Elliptic Curve Diffie-Hellman).
 This is to provide *Perfect Forward Secrecy*: if the conversations are recorded by a third party, and the private key of the server is later recovered, nothing will be compromised.
 Instead of using the server's public key to compute the shared key, the server will generate a *ephemeral* public key and use it to perform an *ephemeral handshake*.
-Usualy just for this session or for a limited number.
+This key is usually used just for this session or occasionally for a limited number of sessions.

 ![ephemeral_handshake](http://i.imgur.com/gEkuTiq.png)

-An extra packet called **ServerKeyExchange** is sent.
+When this occurs, an extra packet called **ServerKeyExchange** is sent.
 It contains the server's ephemeral public key.

-Interestingly the signature is not computed over the algorithm used for the ephemeral key exchange, that led to a long series of attack which recently ended with [FREAK](https://freakattack.com/) and [Logjam](https://weakdh.org/).
+(Interestingly the signature is not computed over the algorithm used for the ephemeral key exchange, that led to a long series of attacks which recently ended with [FREAK](https://freakattack.com/) and [Logjam](https://weakdh.org/).)

-By checking if the signature is correctly performed this is how they checked for the potential vulnerability.
+Checking if the signature is correctly performed is how they checked for this potential vulnerability.

 ## I'm a researcher, what's in it for me?